 Ace Hardware - Find a home bargain while buying screws and super glue?
 Yes please!
 Joke aside, there are always a handful of little bargains to be made in stores or online.
 It's the closest equivalent we get of the home decor section of UK supermarkets here in Dubai...

-H&M Home - There was a general hallelujah feeling when H&M Home finally reopened in not one but two new stores in Dubai this summer...
+H&M Home - There was a general hallelujah feeling when H&M Home finally reopened in not one but two new stores in Dubai...
 It's a really great place to find home accessories and in particular smallish rugs and mats at ridiculously reasonable prices.
 Stocks change regularly so it's best to keep an eye on things in store.

 THE ONLINE PLAYERS

 Ebarza - this is THE place to go for overdyed vintage rugs.
-Their patchwork designs are gorgeous and because they sell online and dont' have an expensive to run showroom, you can find some beauties under AED2500.
-Personally, I have had my eyes on this pink number for a while.
+Their patchwork designs are gorgeous and because they sell online and don’t have an expensive to run showroom, you can find some beauties under AED2500.

 Zara Home - Another of the few retailers that has actually bothered to make the most of their e-commerce.
 I find browsing their actual stores almost impossible for rugs as they seem to make a point of hiding them under tables and shelves but online you'll find a brilliant range of designs at affordable price points.
 Their home delivery service is reliable and affordable and you can also have stuff ready in store for pickup.